betseyw15/events.en/help/adobe-content-management-forum/2022/personalization.md

 thumbnail: 345374.png
 ---

-# Delivering content personalization that drives business value
+# Deliver content personalization that drives business value

 Hear from Karthik Muralidharan and learn how to leverage personalization workflows with Adobe Experience Manager to generate higher ROI on the experiences you deliver.